wzscq/crvframe/README.md

     * **quickSearch**  This attribete indicates whether the field is used as a quick search field.
 When a user performs a quick search on a list view, all quick search fields are searched.

 ### Config Model Operations
-Each model folder contains a subfolder called operations that contains JSON files, each of which is an operation configuration file with a file name that is the operation ID.An example of operation configuration file is shown below：
+Each model folder contains a subfolder called operations that contains JSON files, each of which is an operation configuration file with a file name that is the operation ID.Let's see the operation configuration file /core_user/operations/create.json, It's content is shown below：

     {